Dynamic Triad Interactions and Evolving Turbulence -- Part 1: 4D Modal Interactions

-If we consider the total exponent in Equation~\ref{eq:6}, we see that a mismatch in the spatial phase, $\Delta \mathbf{ k}\cdot \mathbf{r} = \left [ \mathbf{k} - \left ( \mathbf{k}_1 + \mathbf{k}_2 \right ) \right ] \cdot \mathbf{r}$, may be compensated by a temporal phase mismatch, $\Delta \omega t = \left [ \omega \left ( \omega_1 + \omega_2 \right ) \right ]t$.
-In order to understand what this implies, we note that the nonlinear term, $\mathbf{\hat{N}}(\mathbf{r},t)$, is evaluated by the Navier-Stokes equation at a particular location and at a particular time.
-The variables $\mathbf{r}$ and $t$ in Equation~\ref{eq:6} refer to the complete velocity record in all space and time, which must be known in order to evaluate the Fourier transform.
-Thus the triade contributions related to the complete exponent in Equation~\ref{eq:6} may be generated from velocities at times prior to or after the current time, where the Navier-Stokes equation operates.
-These dynamic triad interaction contributions we may denote ``advanced and delayed modal interactions''.
+we see that a mismatch in the spatial phase, $\Delta \bm{ k}\cdot \bm{r} = \left [ \bm{k} - \left ( \bm{k}_1 + \bm{k}_2 \right ) \right ] \cdot \bm{r}$, may be compensated by a temporal phase mismatch, $\Delta \omega t = \left [ \omega - \left ( \omega_1 + \omega_2 \right ) \right ]t$.
+In order to understand what this implies, we note that the nonlinear term, $\bm{N}(\bm{r},t)$, is evaluated by the Navier-Stokes equation at a particular location and at a particular time.
+The variables $\bm{r}$ and $t$ in equation~(\ref{eq:6}) refer to the complete velocity record in all space and time, which must be known in order to evaluate the Fourier transform.
+Thus the triade contributions related to the complete exponent in equation~(\ref{eq:6}) may be generated from velocities at times prior to or after the current time, where the Navier-Stokes equation operates.
+These dynamic triad interaction contributions we may denote ``advanced'' and ``delayed'' modal interactions.

-However, as $\mathbf{r}$ and $t$ in the Fourier transform exponent in Equation~\ref{eq:6} vary independently, there will not be a coherent phase match for the whole integral.
-Instead we will see spurious positive and negative contributions, which will appear as a broad band turbulence pattern moving across space as travelling waves as $t$ in Equation~\ref{eq:6} increases.
+However, as $\bm{r}$ and $t$ in the Fourier transform exponent in equation~(\ref{eq:6}) vary independently, there will not be a coherent phase match for the whole integral.
+Instead we will see spurious positive and negative contributions, which will appear as a broad band turbulence pattern moving across space as travelling waves as $t$ in equation~(\ref{eq:6}) increases.

-We can conclude that when turbulence intensity is so high that we cannot speak of a fixed pattern of velocity convecting past a point in space, the ``triade interactions'' are in reality four-dimensional modal interactions.
+We can conclude that when the turbulence intensity is so high that we cannot speak of a fixed pattern of velocity convecting past a point in space, the ``triad interactions'' are in reality four-dimensional modal interactions.
 This implies a broadening of the possible interactions and the possibility of delayed interactions between a range of different spatial and temporal Fourier components, since the temporal phase shift is time dependent.